coap-security/coap-ace-poc-overview/README.md

 The CoAP-over-GATT server is implemented based on the SoftDevice stack, which is provided by and proprietary to the chip's vendor, Nordic Semiconductors.
 The domain application, as well as the glue code between the SoftDevice and the CoAP stack are built on the [embassy framework] for embedded Rust.
+The OSCORE layer is provided through Rust bindings to the libOSCORE library.

 [embassy framework]: https://embassy.dev/

 The domain application consists of three components, each mapped to a single path, all of which are mapped to separate scopes:

 * reading a simulated temperature (`GET /temp`),
 * identifying the device by making its LEDs blink (`POST /identify`) and
 * setting the LEDs to be generally active (`POST /leds`).